MSCarrasco/SimBMVtool/README.md

 ## Working environment with gammapy and BAccMod

+SimBMVtool requires gammapy 1.1 and BAccMod 0.3.0

 You have multiple options:

 1. Create a dedicated environment with the one provided in the SimBMVtool folder with `conda env create -f simbmvtool-environment.yml`
-2. If you already have a working environment with gammapy 1.1 and BAccMod 0.3.0 everything should work.
+2. If you already have a working environment with gammapy and BAccMod everything should work.
 If you have issues with some packages, check the versions in the environment file.
+If you just miss BAccMod, use `pip install BAccMod==0.3.0`
-3. The official gammapy release doesn't include a fov rotation parameter useful to evaluate background IRF whith a ALTAZ FoV alignment.
+3. The official gammapy release doesn't include a fov rotation parameter useful to evaluate background IRF whit an ALTAZ FoV alignment.
 If you want more acurate evaluation you will have to install custom branches and follow the steps described here after:

 `git clone https://github.com/MSCarrasco/gammapy.git <path_to_gammapy_clone>`